BrooksLewis/conjuring/draft.md

 B: No thank you.
 Just one last question.
 Don't you think killing humans is bad?
 Shouldn't someone stop you?

 The Ogopogo does not answer the final question.
-He raises his head high above me, bellows at the sky, and the clouds part to reveal a sunset sky.
+He raises his head high above me, bellows at the sky, and the clouds part to reveal a sunset.
 He withdraws to the depths, but as his head is swallowed by the lake once more, he turns back to me with a challenging gaze, *I dare you, try and stop me, I dare you*.

+-

+In this age, where postmodernism extends to the hipster photographing the process of photographing paintings, or to the lunatic destroying statues to get closer to purity, or to the writer adapting another culture's regional folklore to create a discourse, or to the writer referring to himself in an analysis of postmodernism, I find I am wary of what art can become.
+Is postmodernism murder?
+Are we killing whatever we rehash, reuse, or adapt?
+Or maybe, in the case of the MoMA hipster, postmodernism is innocent (though annoying) and inescapable-- Now that I've written about him I've further extended the postmodern flow-chart.

+A murderer kills for any number of reasons, but the fact remains that their victim has been killed.
+Nothing else really matters.
+Catching the criminal, preventing further murders; these are separate problems.
+The destruction of life is not dissimilar to the destruction of the Pietà, or the birds unknowingly defacing the bronze children.
+Something that was once whole has since been changed.
+Its meaning has been altered.
+A woman becomes a victim.
+A body becomes a corpse.
+This is social, artistic entropy.
+Particles are fleeing their clusters like mad.
+We are breaking down.

+I want to end on a positive note but cannot find one.
+After all, what is positive about our current state?
+[In 2002, the World Health Organization stated that one person is murdered every sixty seconds](https://www.cbsnews.com/news/a-murder-a-minute/).
+There are threats of nuclear war looming on the horizon.
+Prejudice fuels killing sprees and reinforces the backbone of every major conflict since the dawn of humanity.
+Bombs are going off in the subway-- and yet, most of us keep walking around above ground, none the wiser.
+The distance we keep between us disguises the ugliness that resides within our society.
+The next Las Vegas, Orlando, or Ferguson disaster is waiting to spring forward like an earthquake.